melanorian/LK_data-work/Instructions_Templates/README.md

 (importance: project-level README > dataset-level README > code book > knowledge transfer file).

-Of course, ideally you would share all files but we live in a messy, constrained reality.
+Of course, ideally you would share all files—but we live in a messy, constrained reality.

 Together with your data, these files will help ensure that your work remains understandable, reusable, and therefore valuable and impactful beyond the lifetime of your project.
 Alternatively, they can help preserve your grandmother’s apple pie recipe for eternity (as it should be).